-- · any accrued obligations, - other than with respect to Mr. Stinson, who would receive any portion of the 2010 annual incentive that had not otherwise been paid to him, a prorated annual incentive based on the actual incentive the named executive officer would have earned for the year of termination. - a lump-sum payment equal to 200% (or 300% in the case of Mr. Foley, or 250% in the case of Mr. Scanlon) of the sum of the executive's (a) annual base salary and (b) the highest annual bonus paid to the executive within the 3 years preceding his termination or, if higher, the target bonus opportunity in the year in which the termination of employment occurs, - immediate vesting and/or payment of all our equity awards (except performance-based awards, which vest pursuant to the terms of the awards), - other than with respect to Mr. Stinson, the right to convert any life insurance provided by us into an individual policy, plus a lump sum cash payment equal to thirty-six months of premiums, and - other than with respect to Mr. Stinson, other COBRA coverage (so long as the executive pays the premiums) for a period of three years or, if earlier, until eligible for comparable benefits from another employer, plus a lump sum cash payment equal to the sum of thirty-six monthly COBRA premium payments.
+- · any accrued obligations, - a prorated annual incentive based on the actual incentive the named executive officer would have earned for the year of termination, - a lump-sum payment equal to 200% (or 300% in the case of Mr. Foley, or 250% in the case of Mr. Scanlon) of the sum of the executive's (a) annual base salary and (b) the highest annual bonus paid to the executive within the 3 years preceding his termination or, if higher, the target bonus opportunity in the year in which the termination of employment occurs, - immediate vesting and/or payment of all our equity awards (except performance-based awards, which vest pursuant to the terms of the awards), - the right to convert any life insurance provided by us into an individual policy, plus a lump sum cash payment equal to thirty-six months of premiums, and - other COBRA coverage (so long as the executive pays the premiums) for a period of three years or, if earlier, until eligible for comparable benefits from another employer, plus a lump sum cash payment equal to the sum of thirty-six monthly COBRA premium payments.